Test Owner

 Hello!
 I'm Alpa.

 I have extensive experience within the financial industry of which most of it is within the recruitment industry.
-As a Credit Controller my role is varied and includes managing the debts of creditors, ensuring timely payments are made, processing incoming funds, reconciling invoices and maintaining strong relationships with clients to ensure the smooth running of accounts.
+My role is varied and includes managing the debts of creditors, ensuring timely payments are made, processing incoming funds, reconciling invoices and maintaining strong relationships with clients to ensure the smooth running of accounts.

 I thoroughly enjoy the different aspects the role brings and being a part of something that helps the business to re-invest and grow.